hadefuwa/wind-tunnel-rpi-LLM/README.md

-# 🌪️ Wind Tunnel Data Explorer with AI Analysis
+# Wind Tunnel Data Explorer with AI Analysis

 A powerful Flask web application for analyzing wind tunnel aerodynamic test data with AI-powered insights.
 Features interactive visualizations and intelligent chat interface powered by the Gemma3 1B language model running locally via Ollama.

-## 🚀 What This App Does
+## What This App Does

 This Flask application provides a comprehensive platform for aerodynamic data analysis with:

-- **📊 Interactive Data Visualization**: Four different chart types showing aerodynamic relationships
+- **Interactive Data Visualization**: Four different chart types showing aerodynamic relationships
-- **🤖 AI-Powered Analysis**: Ask natural language questions about your wind tunnel data
+- **AI-Powered Analysis**: Ask natural language questions about your wind tunnel data
-- **💡 Expert Insights**: Get technical explanations of aerodynamic phenomena
+- **Expert Insights**: Get technical explanations of aerodynamic phenomena
-- **🔬 Educational Tool**: Perfect for students and engineers learning aerodynamics
+- **Educational Tool**: Perfect for students and engineers learning aerodynamics
-- **🏠 Privacy-First**: All AI processing happens locally on your device
+- **Privacy-First**: All AI processing happens locally on your device

-## 🎯 Key Features
+## Key Features

 ### Data Visualization
 - **Lift vs Angle of Attack**: See how lift force changes with wing angle